 3.17 The Council's land holdings have also enabled the Authority to pursue property-related grant opportunities, including funds from the Homes and Communities Agency to develop affordable housing and Growth Point funding for town centre improvements.
-As a consequence affordable housing is currently being developed on sites such as Wilmot Road, and The Delph pedestrianisation scheme is now substantially completed.
+As a consequence affordable housing has been developed on sites such as Wilmot Road, and The Delph pedestrianisation scheme is now complete.

 3.18 These grant opportunities will however diminish in future years and the Council will be increasingly reliant upon generating capital receipts from surplus assets to fund future projects.